Data Breach Fines: What You Need to Know

 Stored XSS is when the malicious script is injected into a vulnerable app where it is persisted or stored on the vulnerable page of the application.
 When a victim loads the affected page in the application the malicious script will execute the context of a user’s session.
 Here is an example of stored XSS in the Elementor Page Builder tool.

 Reflected XSS attacks occur when a victim is tricked by the attacker into visiting a malicious link within the vulnerable application.
-The malicious link may be introduced to the victim via social engineering, phishing, or watering hole style attacks.
-In this scenario these non-persistent scripts are injected into a user’s browser session and executed as a direct reflection within HTTP responses returned by the server.
-Here is an example of reflected XSS in the Jetbrains TeamCity tool.
+The malicious link may be introduced to the victim via social engineering, phishing, or watering hole-style attacks.
+In this scenario, these non-persistent scripts are injected into a user’s browser session and executed as a direct reflection within HTTP responses returned by the server.
+Here is an example of reflected XSS in the JetBrains TeamCity tool.

-DOM based XSS also involves a malicious link and may be introduced to the victim in a similar attack vector as reflected XSS, although unlike what we’ve seen so far DOM-based XSS attacks do not require interaction with a server.
+DOM-based XSS also involves a malicious link and may be introduced to the victim in a similar attack vector as reflected XSS, although unlike what we’ve seen so far DOM-based XSS attacks do not require interaction with a server.
 The attacker’s code is stored and executed in the browser.
 Thus, securing our server-side code will offer no protection against DOM-based attacks.
 The attack’s independence from the server also makes detection more complex.

 Actions an attacker can take when their code is running on a user’s browser include:

 The presence of XSS vulnerabilities depends on various factors, and these factors explain why such flaws are still being found at an increasing rate.
-Not all developers are necessarily trained in the risks associated with XSS and the impact of these vulnerabilities are sometimes not perceived correctly.
+Not all developers are necessarily trained in the risks associated with XSS and the impact of these vulnerabilities is sometimes not perceived correctly.
 As systemic security starts with the code, developers lack the knowledge and frameworks to integrate and manage many security elements.
-When a site or an application is coded without a framework, it is unfortunately easy to write code that is vulnerable to XSS and to overlook the verifications and controls of the data received.
+When a site or an application is coded without a framework, it is, unfortunately, easy to write code that is vulnerable to XSS and to overlook the verifications and controls of the data received.

 No single technique will solve XSS.
-But, using the right combination of defensive techniques is necessary to prevent XSS.
+However, using the right combination of defensive techniques is necessary to prevent XSS.
 There are various ways to try and protect yourself and your organization from this class of vulnerability, and we will go into various prevention methods.

 For XSS attacks to be successful, an attacker needs to insert and execute malicious content in a webpage.
 Each variable in a web application needs to be protected.
 Ensuring that all variables go through validation and are then escaped or sanitized is known as perfect injection resistance.
 Any variable that does not go through this process is a potential weakness.
 Frameworks make it easy to ensure variables are correctly validated and escaped or sanitized.